Forcing theory for transverse trajectories of surface homeomorphisms: Exponential growth of periodic points and entropy

 \subsection{Exponential growth of periodic points}

 The main result of this section is

-\begin{theorem} Let $\gamma_1, \gamma_2 :\R\to M$ be two admissible positively recurrent transverse paths (possibly equal) with a $\mathcal{F}$-transverse intersection.
+\begin{theorem} Let $\gamma_1, \gamma_2 :\R\to M$ be two admissible positively recurrent transverse paths (possibly equal) with an $\mathcal{F}$-transverse intersection.
 Then the number of periodic points of period $n$ for some iterate of $f$ grows exponentially in $n$.\end{theorem}

 Theorem \ref{th:transverse_imply_periodic points} is a direct consequence of Lemma \ref{lm:recurrent_to_loop} and Proposition \ref{pr:transverse_loop_exponentialgrowth}.